Lebensraum

 Following Adolf Hitler's rise to power, Lebensraum became an ideological principle of Nazism and provided justification for the German territorial expansion into Central and Eastern Europe.
 The Nazi policy Generalplan Ost (lit.
 'Master Plan for the East') was based on its tenets.
-It stipulated that Germany required a Lebensraum necessary for its survival and that most of the indigenous populations of Central and Eastern Europe would have to be removed permanently (either through mass deportation to Siberia, extermination, or enslavement), including Polish, Ukrainian, Russian, Czech, and other Slavic nations considered non-Aryan.
+It stipulated that Germany required a Lebensraum necessary for its survival and that most of the populations of Central and Eastern Europe would have to be removed permanently (either through mass deportation to Siberia, extermination, or enslavement), including Polish, Ukrainian, Russian, Belarusian, Czech, and other Slavic nations considered non-Aryan.
 The Nazi government aimed at repopulating these lands with Germanic colonists in the name of Lebensraum during and following World War II.
-Entire indigenous populations were decimated by starvation, allowing for their own agricultural surplus to feed Germany.
+Entire populations were ravaged by starvation; any agricultural surplus was used to feed Germany.
+The Jewish population was to be exterminated outright.

-Hitler's strategic program for world domination was based on the belief in the power of Lebensraum, especially when pursued by a racially superior society.
+Hitler's strategic program for Greater Germany was based on the belief in the power of Lebensraum, especially when pursued by a racially superior society.
 People deemed to be part of non-Aryan races, within the territory of Lebensraum expansion, were subjected to expulsion or destruction.
 The eugenics of Lebensraum assumed it to be the right of the German Aryan master race (Herrenvolk) to remove the indigenous people in the name of their own living space.
-They took inspiration for this concept from outside Germany.
+They took inspiration for this concept from outside Germany, particularly the European colonization of North America.
 Hitler and Nazi officials took a particular interest in manifest destiny, and attempted to replicate it in occupied Europe.
-Nazi Germany also supported other Axis Powers' expansionist ideologies such as Fascist Italy's spazio vitale and Imperial Japan's hakkō ichiu.
+Nazi Germany also supported other Axis powers' expansionist ideologies such as Fascist Italy's spazio vitale and the Empire of Japan's hakkō ichiu.